Calorie Intake Calculator

 Just like calculating your total calories needed, calculating your macro percentages will be dependent on your health and fitness goals.
 For example, a bodybuilder will require a higher protein intake than someone who is just looking to maintain general fitness.

 If you are following a special eating plan, such as the ketogenic diet, your macro percentages will be very different.
-These are very low carbohydrate diets (<30-50 grams a day), and a high proportion of your food calories will come from fat.

 |Medium to High Intensity Fitness